krisdo/mini-apps-2/README.md

 # Mini Apps II

-A collection of mini apps build from scratch with JavaScript.
+A collection of mini apps built from scratch with JavaScript.

 ## Challenge 1 - Historical Events Finder
   Users can do a full-text search through historical events with server-side pagination.